 First and foremost, our previous study imposed up to 10 training sessions with low intensity (maximum twice, mostly once per week or even every other week) before a performance criterion could be reached and allow a user to proceed with application control.
 Our Cybathlon data, especially those of P1 (Fig 4A), show that this amount of training would be insufficient to develop their full BCI potential, even despite increased training intensity.
 The experiences shared by our Cybathlon competitors point towards the same direction.

 Second, training with the BCI application rather than towards it –like in [51] and most other studies– had a profound impact, as shown above, for both application performances and subject learning.
 This might be related to a need for getting accustomed to the actual application demands [47], but probably also to increased user motivation [68] provided both by the gaming application and the goal of participating in an international competition [8].

-Related to this, another contributing factor to successful SMR enhancement might have been that we have implemented an “incremental learning” approach as advocated in [53], where open-loop, closed-loop and application training (tasks of increasing difficulty) followed each other throughout training.
+Based on this experience, we believe that novel motivational paradigms should consider incorporating the element of “competition”, for instance, training with multi-player games.Related to this, another contributing factor to successful SMR enhancement might have been that we have implemented an “incremental learning” approach as advocated in [53] and shown in [69], where open-loop, closed-loop and application training (tasks of increasing difficulty) followed each other throughout training.
 S2 Fig illustrates how the SMR brain patterns of both participants for these different stages resemble each other but are enhanced in magnitude of discriminancy, suggesting that subjects gradually adapted to the increasing task demands.

 Last but not least, we postulate that, despite current opinion considers this potentially detrimental to BCI accuracy, infrequent recalibration of the BCI has been also beneficial to the subject learning side (Fig 4), while still adequately accommodating the machine learning side of our mutual learning scheme (Fig 2 and Fig 3).
-Frequent or continuous recalibration, especially in case it is accompanied by re-selecting the classifier’s features, creates a situation where the subject’s learning could be hindered by the demand to adapt to a continuously changing decoder [29,69].
-Since the plasticity/stability dilemma with respect to MI BCI co-adaptation has not been adequately studied so far [21,52], we believe that a parsimonious approach eventually trading off decoding accuracy in the short run in order to better fulfill the subject learning objective in the long run, as done here, is preferrable.
+Frequent or continuous recalibration, especially in case it is accompanied by re-selecting the classifier’s features, creates a situation where the subject’s learning could be hindered by the demand to adapt to a continuously changing decoder [29,70].
+Since the plasticity/stability dilemma with respect to MI BCI co-adaptation has not been adequately studied so far [21,52], we believe that a parsimonious approach eventually trading off decoding accuracy in the short run in order to better fulfill the subject learning objective in the long run, as done here, is preferable.
 Comparison with our competitors’ known strategies are in agreement with this assessment.
 Such fine-tuning of the machine and subject learning demands warrant further research and might unlock the full potential of MI BCI co-adaptation.

 Concluding, the Cybathlon 2016 provided the ideal framework to implement and evaluate the effects of longitudinal mutual learning, which allowed us to showcase continuous and consolidated learning, not only on the machine side (which is regularly well documented) but also, and most importantly, on the subject side, as well as an effect of application training on subject learning.
 Furthermore, the Cybathlon motivated the recruitment of two end-user participants and the involvement of a real BCI application operated in real-world circumstances, what advocates translational implications of our findings.
 Importantly, all learning indices –the subject’s and the machine’s– as well as application performances can be shown to correlate with the amount of training and with one another, what establishes that the individual subject and machine learning improvements are not irrelevant but actually drive the enhancement of BCI-actuated application control.